CAT 2025 Arithmetic Shortcuts: 1 Formula to Solve 5 Types of Questions

 Example:

 Price of an article increases by 20% and then decreases by 10%.
-Find net percentage change in the price of the article.
+Find the net percentage change in the price of the article.

 Solution:

-Take Base Value or initial value = 100
+Take Base Value or Initial Value = 100

 The Magic Formula 2: Weighted Average